 Normal users can never view or delete incognito history.
 If you want to learn how to delete incognito history, stay connected with this blog.
-By the end of this blog, you’ll learn to view and delete incognito history within a few clicks.
+By the end of this blog, you’ll learn how to view and delete incognito history within a few clicks.

 Why do People Use Incognito Mode?

 There are multiple reasons people choose to use Incognito Mode over normal browsing tabs.
 Some of the most common reasons are as below.